Antiphospholipid Syndrome (APS)

 View Patient Education

-Antiphospholipid syndrome is an autoimmune disorder characterized by venous and arterial thrombosis or pregnancy complications (eg, recurrent miscarriage) and persistent autoantibodies to phospholipid-bound proteins.
+Antiphospholipid syndrome is an autoimmune disorder characterized by venous and arterial thrombosis or pregnancy complications (eg, recurrent spontaneous abortion) and persistent autoantibodies to phospholipid-bound proteins.
 The pathophysiology is not precisely known.
-Diagnosis is by blood tests.
-Anticoagulation is often used for prevention and treatment.
+Diagnosis is by clinical criteria (ie, presence of a thrombosis and/or specific pregnancy complication) in the setting of persistently positive antiphospholipid antibody tests.
+Anticoagulation is often used for treatment.

 (See also Overview of Thrombotic Disorders.)

 The antiphospholipid syndrome (APS) is an autoimmune disorder that is characterized by arterial, venous, or microvascular thrombosis or recurrent pregnancy loss caused by antibodies directed against one or more phospholipid-bound proteins (eg, beta-2 glycoprotein 1, prothrombin, annexin A5).
-In the clinical laboratory, antiphospholipid syndrome is associated with anticardiolipin antibodies, beta-2 glycoprotein 1 antibodies, and the lupus anticoagulant (or lupus inhibitor) which causes prolongation of phospholipid-dependent coagulation assays such as the PTT or dilute Russell viper venom time (dRVVT).
+In the clinical laboratory, antiphospholipid syndrome is associated with anticardiolipin antibodies, beta-2 glycoprotein 1 antibodies, and lupus anticoagulant (or lupus inhibitor), which causes prolongation of phospholipid-dependent coagulation assays such as the partial thromboplastin time (PTT) or dilute Russell viper venom time (dRVVT).
 The antibodies that cause prolongation of coagulation tests were originally called lupus anticoagulants because they were initially identified in patients with systemic lupus erythematosus (SLE).
-However, this terminology is no longer used because these antibodies can also occur in patients without SLE (as occurs in primary APS).
+It is important to remember that APS or an antiphospholipid antibody that results in prolongation of phospholipid-dependent coagulation tests (lupus anticoagulant) may occur in patients without systemic lupus erythematosus (1).

 Clinical manifestations of APS include arterial or venous thrombosis, recurrent pregnancy loss, thrombocytopenia, hemolytic anemia, or thrombotic microangiopathy, which can cause renal or neurologic dysfunction.